Veggie Box

 What it costs

-The Fall 2025 rate is $350 for the season ($25/week), plus any add-ons you select.
+The Fall 2025 rate is $378 for the season ($27/week), plus any add-ons you select.
 We offer several payment schedules to accommodate a variety of budget planning, including reduced cost memberships.

 Veggie Box will never be the cheapest way to get groceries, but we believe the benefits of local, sustainably grown produce are worth it.
-Our rates are similar or a little less than a farmers market or an organic grocery store.
+Our membership cost is similar to a farmers market or an organic grocery store.
 We strive to structure pricing in a way that balances affordability to our members with a living wage for our farmers.

 Add-On Items

 In addition to fresh produce, we also offer optional Veggie Box add-ons.
-These items can be selected at registration to make your weekly distribution an even better one-stop source for delicious local meal ingredients.
+These items can be selected at registration to make your weekly Veggie Box pickup an even better one-stop for delicious local meal ingredients.

-Add-on offerings may include: brown cage-free eggs, fresh baked bread, locally roasted coffee beans, herbal teas, organic dry beans, real maple syrup, kombucha, honey, and meat.
+Add-on offerings may include: brown cage-free eggs, fresh baked bread, locally roasted coffee beans, herbal teas, organic dry beans, real maple syrup, kombucha, honey, locally made cheesecakes, and several choices for meat.

 “We plan our meals around veggies now which is fun!
 We are trying new recipes and feeling more intentional about including veggies in every meal.”